feedyard/circleci-docker/README.md

 # circleci-docker
-Docker image for use with circleci remote_docker build method
+Docker image based on alpine linux for use with circleci remote_docker step